 Meeting Schedule and Procedures:

-AACThe AAC may meet on a monthly or an as-needed basis.
+All AAC meetings will be advertised and open to the general public in accordance with the Sunshine Law (Act 84 of 1986 and any amendments thereafter).
+The AAC may meet on a monthly, quarterly, or an as-needed basis.
 Specific dates and time will be determined by the members.
 Additional meetings may be held, or meetings may be cancelled at the discretion of the AAC.
-All recommendations of the will be presented to the District Board for final approval.
+All recommendations of the AAC will be presented to the District Board for final approval.

 Conflict of Interest: